cggh/panoptes/documentation/importsettings.rst

   *Comma-separated list of property ID's.*
   The specified list of properties will be used by some tools that allow the user to quickly find a (set of) item(s).

+DisableSubsets
+  *Boolean.* If this is set, there will be no subsets options for this dataset.

+DisablePlots
+  *Boolean.* If this is set, there will be no options to create plots for this dataset.

 PropertyGroups
   *List.*